gbrener/rect-select/README.md

 Rectangle selection and editing operations for Emacs.
 Akin to Vim's "Visual-Block Mode".
 This was written before Emacs v24.4, which ended up adopting CUA-mode's rectangle-mark mode.

 ## Motivation
+* Marking a rectangular region visually before operating on it
 * Typing in parallel
 * Deleting in parallel
 * Copying and pasting in parallel